11 Reasons To Watch “Farscape”, Twenty Years+ Later

 4. The ‘Heroes’ Actually Did Bad Things

-While this is a typical TV trope these days, back in 1999 it was quite rare for TV characters – especially on science fiction shows – to do ‘evil’ things.
+While this is a typical TV trope these days, back in 1999, it was pretty rare for TV characters – especially on science fiction shows – to do ‘evil’ things.

-In Star Trek, it mostly happened when the characters were under some alien influence.
+In Star Trek, it mostly happens when the characters are under some alien influence.
 On Babylon 5 it was a more common occurrence, but was an integral and complex part of the ongoing plot.

-In Farscape, our heroes sometimes did bad things – simply because they’re… not perfect.
+In Farscape, our heroes sometimes do bad things – simply because they’re… not perfect.
 Far from it (Remember, they’re all escaped prisoners for various reasons).

 They betray each other, they stab each other in the back when there’s something to gain, they put each other at risk for selfish reasons… And while their bonding improves over the seasons, and they learn to better trust each other – their own personal motivations remain intact, which keeps leading to unexpected character turns and twists.